usefulstuffs/ASUS-TUF-GAMING-FX505GE-Hackintosh/README.md

   3. Take an USB with atleast 4 GB and completely format it with rufus (filesystem must be FAT32 or Large FAT32).
   4. Copy the EFI folder from the zip you have downloaded.
   5. Now go to the downloads and open a command prompt here.
-  6. Run the command ``macrecovery.exe -b Mac-B4831CEBD52A0C4C -m 00000000000000000 download`` to download the recovery of macOS Ventura
+  6. Run the command ``macrecovery.exe -b Mac-7BA5B2D9E42DDD94 -m 00000000000000000 -os latest download`` to download the recovery of macOS Sonoma
   7. When it finishes, copy the ``com.apple.recovery.boot`` to the root of the USB.
   8. The root of the USB should now have 2 folders: ``com.apple.recovery.boot`` and ``EFI``
   9. Now you might want to generate a serial for your "Fake Mac", for this use the [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) tool.